BogdanClaudiuGeorgescu/Basic_exercises_in_python-/README.md

 **-> FizzBuzz** - the 5th of November 2024
 - making use of if, elif and else conditional statements to print certain strings instead of numbers in a range from 1 to 100.
-- a for loop was used & print functions.
+- 2 solutions were used: one with a hardcoded range and one with a dinamic range.

 ## Contributions ##
 - If you have any corrections or improvements, please feel free to contribute.